An extensive guide to the best breakfast you could have in Spain

 However, you can easily get a toast with butter and jam if you feel like eating something sweet early in the morning.
 Apricot and strawberry ham are the most popular among locals.

-And to make this toast even more Spanish, prepare some dulce de membrillo (quince paste) in autumn and put some slices on your buttered toast.
+To make this toast even more Spanish, prepare some dulce de membrillo (quince paste) in autumn and put some slices on your buttered toast.

 19. Spanish Muffins (Magdalenas)

 A delicious and easy Spanish breakfast is a magdalenas.
-These Spanish breakfast foods are very similar to American muffins, however, they are usually smaller.
+These Spanish breakfast foods are very similar to American muffins; however, they are usually smaller.

-The main difference between Spanish magdalenas and American muffins is that magdalenas are like a small portion of a sponge cake, they are just a mixture of flour, eggs, and sugar that is baked in a cupcake tray.
+The main difference between Spanish magdalenas and American muffins is that magdalenas are like a small portion of a sponge cake.

 Get the recipe: Best Ever Spanish Magdalenas Recipe